 Tibetan incense has a history well over 2,000 years old and many traditional formulas are far older than Buddhism.
 Over the centuries, unique blends have been created — for use in prayer, as offerings to deities, for therapeutic purposes, to purify the atmosphere, to focus the mind and enhance meditation.

 THE USE OF MUSK AND ‘PANGOLIN SCALES’ IN TIBETAN INCENSE

 Animal musk from civets and musk-deer had once been a staple for Oriental incense makers.
 However, in 1993 the Chinese government outlawed the use of animal musk.
-The earliest attempts to create an artifical musk (called white musk in the scent industry) took place in 1888, and successful efforts have continued since.
+The earliest attempts to create an artificial musk (called white musk in the scent industry) took place in 1888, and successful efforts have continued since.
 Today, to the best of our knowledge, almost every reputable incense-maker uses a form of artificial musk.
-If we find that this is not the case regarding the incense we carry, we’ll delete it immediately.
+If we find that this is not the case regarding any incense we carry, we’ll delete it immediately.

 The following video has been edited from the program “Discovery” (CCTV Channel 10, owner of the copyright) and shows the making of incense from start to finish in the small Tibetan village of Tun-da (or Tunba).
 The village was home to Thönmi Sambhota, inventor of the Tibetan script and bringer of the incense formula to Tibet in the 7th century.
 His descendants and much of the village continue the tradition.
 It is a fascinating process, accomplished primarily by hand: